hanrichard/Notebook/interview_question.md

 ## this
-in the object will point to object in the function, will point to the window
+in the object, when the method of object will point to object, however, in the function, it points windows again in the function, will point to the window